yevster/weblogic-on-azure/simple/README.md

 * Install the latest version of Oracle JDK 8 (we used [8u231](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)).
 * Install the Eclipse IDE for Java EE Developers from [here](https://www.eclipse.org/downloads/packages/).
-* Install WebLogic 12.2.1.3 using the Quick Installer by downloading it from [here](https://www.oracle.com/middleware/technologies/weblogic-server-downloads.html).
 * Download this repository somewhere in your file system (easiest way might be to download as a zip and extract).
 * You will need an Azure subscription.
 If you don't have one, you can get one for free for one year [here](https://azure.microsoft.com/en-us/free).

 ## Start Managed PostgreSQL on Azure
 We will be using the fully managed PostgreSQL offering in Azure for this demo.
-Below is how we set it up.
+If you have not set it up yet, please do so now.

 * Go to the [Azure portal](http://portal.azure.com).
 * Select Create a resource -> Databases -> Azure Database for PostgreSQL.
 Select a single server.
 * Specify the Server name to be weblogic-cafe-db-`<your suffix>` (the suffix could be your first name such as "reza").
 Create a new resource group named weblogic-cafe-group-`<your suffix>` (the suffix could be your first name such as "reza").
 Specify the login name to be postgres.
 Specify the password to be Secret123!.
 Hit 'Create'.
 It will take a moment for the database to deploy and be ready for use.
 * In the portal, go to 'All resources'.
 Find and click on weblogic-cafe-db-`<your suffix>`.
 Open the connection security panel.
 Enable access to Azure services and disable SSL connection enforcement.
-Hit Add client IP.
 Hit Save.

 Once you are done exploring the demo, you should delete the weblogic-cafe-group-`<your suffix>` resource group.
 You can do this by going to the portal, going to resource groups, finding and clicking on weblogic-cafe-group-`<your suffix>` and hitting delete.
 This is especially important if you are not using a free subscription!
 If you do keep these resources around (for example to begin your own prototype), you should in the least use your own passwords and make the corresponding changes in the demo code.